Date: 4 December 2014. Building a Locker (Part

 We shall

 see -- tomorrow.
 Or the next day.
-When the project is complete I'll
+When the project is complete I will

 do a follow-up.
-As my favorite local is busy until after the new year I've got
+As my favorite local is busy until after the new year I

 time to tinker.
-I'd rather tinker with him though, truth be told.
+I would rather tinker with him though, truth be told.

 The